Dallas Medieval Texts and Translations

-Dallas Medieval Texts and Translations is a book series founded at the University of Dallas and currently co-sponsored by the University of Dallas and Maynooth University in Ireland.
+Dallas Medieval Texts and Translations is a book series founded at the University of Dallas and currently co-sponsored by the University of Dallas and the University of Kentucky.
 The series is published by Peeters, a publishing house based in Leuven, Belgium.
 Modeled upon the Loeb Classical Library, the Dallas series has the goal "to build a library of medieval Latin texts, with English translations, from the period roughly between 500 and 1500, that will represent the whole breadth and variety of medieval civilization."
-The editorial board of the series is composed of several medievalists from the University of Dallas and Southern Methodist University; Kelly Gibson of the University of Dallas and Philipp W. Rosemann from Maynooth serve as co-editors.
+The editorial board of the series is composed of several medievalists from the University of Dallas and Southern Methodist University; Kelly Gibson of the University of Dallas and Philipp W. Rosemann at the University of Kentucky serve as co-editors.
 Members of an international board of editorial advisers review manuscripts submitted to the series to ensure their quality.

-The first volume of the series appeared in 2002; as of November, 2022, twenty-nine volumes have been published, while twenty more are in preparation.
+The first volume of the series appeared in 2002; as of July, 2026, thirty-five volumes have been published, while twenty more are in preparation.
 In November, 2010, Harvard University Press launched a similar project, the Dumbarton Oaks Medieval Library.
 It is different from the Dallas series in that it also publishes texts in Byzantine Greek and Old English.